Kuramathi

-Kuramathi at 2 km long is the largest of six islands that belong to the small natural atoll, located a few miles off NE Ari Atoll, known as Karaa, Thoddoo, or Thoddoo Atoll, which administratively belongs to Alif Alif Atoll.
+Kuramathi at 2 km long is the largest of six islands that belong to the small natural atoll of Rasdhūkuramathi which administratively belongs to Alif Alif Atoll.

 Geography

 Geographically, the island is located approximately 56 km south west of the capital island Malé and can be reached by a 20-minute sea plane flight or a 90-minute boat transfer.
 There is a sandbank on the west of the island which is only visible when the tide is low.

 Ecology

 Since January 2000, Kuramathi has had a biological station where guests can obtain information about the local marine environment.